 After the manufacturing of high-quality coating systems, the final variable in the product’s usefulness is the application.
 Careful and proper application is key to the success of any coating.
-There are three vital elements to effective coating protections, the material, surface preparation and the application.
+There are three vital elements to effective coating protections, the material, surface preparation, and application.
 The purpose of coating application is to develop a highly adherent continuous protective layer of material over the substrate in a relatively constant and even thickness.

 For a specification to serve a useful purpose, it needs to be complied with; a good specification that is adhered to will produce optimum coating life and is economically advantageous.

 DGC will not compromise on quality.
 A Qualified inspector will conduct regular inspections to ensure that the conditions and limitations of the specification are adhered to without compromise.
-The company undertakes critical inspections before, during and after surface preparation and coating applications in accordance with various international standards as outlined below:
+The company undertakes critical inspections before, during, and after surface preparation and coating applications in accordance with various international standards as outlined below:

 Measuring ambient temperature, Relative Humidity, surface temp and Dew point